 Call: Research Cooperation Lower Saxony – Israel

 The cooperation of Israeli and Lower Saxon universities and research institutions has a long history.
 The program "Research Cooperation Lower Saxony - Israel" supports this cooperation by promoting scientifically excellent collaborative projects.
-The next deadline is November 15, 2017.
+The next Deadline is scheduled for autumn 2018.
 Details of conditions and the application procedure can be found under "Research Cooperation Lower Saxony – Israel".

 Pursuant to Article 8 Item 2 of its statutes, the Volkswagen Foundation finances "Niedersächsisches Vorab" from three different sources, namely i) a sum equivalent to the annual dividend on the nominal EUR 77.3 million of VW shares accruing to the Volkswagen Foundation from the Federal State of Lower Saxony’s participation in the Volkswagen automobile manufacturer ii) the yield from assets totaling EUR 35.8 million as laid down in a contract concluded with the State of Lower Saxony in 1987, and iii) 10% of the sum allocated for overall funding.